Abu Bakar Mahari

-Muhammad Abu Bakar bin Mahari (born 11 February 1985) is a Bruneian footballer playing as a striker for Lun Bawang FC of the Brunei Super League.
+Muhammad Abu Bakar bin Mahari (born 11 February 1985) is a Bruneian footballer playing as a striker for Penabai Kuala Tutong FT.
 He is nicknamed the "Eto'o of Tutong" due to similarities in appearance and footballing qualities with Samuel Eto'o of Cameroon.

 Club career

 After impressive displays for the Prisons Department and NBT FC in the domestic league, Abu Bakar was drafted in to play for Brunei's sole professional club DPMM FC in the Singaporean S.League and he contributed 3 goals in 20 matches, winning the 2009 Singapore League Cup.

 Abu Bakar was sent on loan to his old club the Prisons Department while DPMM could not resume playing due to a FIFA ban.
 In this period, he suffered an injury which kept him out for a year.
 Contemplating retirement, his then-coach Vjeran Simunić finally convinced him to play for DPMM in their comeback season in 2012, but he only managed to appear in 4 games before being released.

 Abu Bakar subsequently played for Jerudong FC in the 2012–13 Brunei Super League, then QAF FC the following year.
 He dropped a division in 2015, appearing for re-banded Kasuka FC in the 2015 Brunei Premier League.
 He scored six goals to help Kasuka gain promotion to the 2016 Brunei Super League.

 Abu Bakar moved to Kota Ranger FC in 2016.
 He scored four goals against Menglait FC in his club's opening match for the 2017 Brunei Super League.
 On 11 August, in a match that pitted two unbeaten teams in the Super League, Abu Bakar scored two goals to beat his club's direct rivals MS ABDB.
-The 2-1 score would send Kota Ranger three points clear off the top of the 11-team league.
+The 2–1 score would send Kota Ranger three points clear off the top of the 11-team league.

-Abu Bakar finished the 2017-18 season as the second highest top scorer (behind Abdul Azizi Ali Rahman) with 22 goals.
+Abu Bakar finished the 2017–18 season as the second highest top scorer (behind Abdul Azizi Ali Rahman) with 22 goals.
 His team also finished second in the league, three points off the champions MS ABDB.
 He was unable to recapture his goalscoring form in the following season, but managed to win the FA Cup instead.

+In 2025, he captained PKT FT competing in the 2025 Brunei FA Cup.